Domain-Aware Tensor Network Structure Search: Experimental results

 \subsection{Ablation study}

 \paragraph{Removal of domain information.} To assess the effectiveness of injecting domain information into the TN-SS problem, we removed the carefully designed structured prompts of the tnLLM framework, equivalent to using the LLM to solve the TN-SS problem without any priors on the domain information.
 Without domain information, the LLM generates a poorly initialized TN structure that is 80.3\% worse in terms of objective function value, due to its lack of information about the different modes, and requires $10.4 \times$ more evaluations to converge.
 Moreover, as the model defaults to random assumptions about the modes, as illustrated in Figure \ref{interp_result}, it was found to produce uniformly connected TN structures throughout the minimization process.
-This restricts the search space to a much smaller set of candidate solutions that are not domain-meaningful from a practical perspective.
+This restricts the search space to a much smaller set of solutions that are not domain-meaningful from a practical perspective.

-\paragraph{Selection of LLM models.} To examine how the choice of LLM affects the performance of tnLLM, we compared our baseline model, GPT-4o (\texttt{gpt-4o-2024-08-06}), against GPT-4.5 (\texttt{gpt-4.5-preview-2025-02-27}), GPT4o-mini (\texttt{gpt-4o-mini-2024-07-18}) and GPT-3.5 (\texttt{gpt-3.5-turbo-1106}).
+\paragraph{Selection of LLM models.} To examine how the choice of LLM affects the performance of tnLLM, we compared our baseline model, GPT-4o (\texttt{gpt-4o-2024-08-06}), against GPT-4.5 (\texttt{gpt-4.5-preview-2025-02-27}), GPT4o-mini (\texttt{gpt-4o-mini-2024-07-18}), GPT-3.5 (\texttt{gpt-3.5-turbo-1106}) and the open-source DeepSeek V3 (\texttt{DeepSeek-V3-0324}) model.
 Observe from Table \ref{abl_llm} that due to the carefully designed prompts and the structure of the overall framework, tnLLM is robust to the choice of the LLM used.
-While there are small variations in the achieved objective function values, the overall performance remained consistent across all three datasets in both training and test sets.
+While there are small variations in the achieved objective function values, the overall performance remained consistent across all three datasets in both training and testing sets.
 Furthermore, the number of evaluations required by all LLMs falls within the mean ± standard deviation range reported in Table~\ref{tab:comparison_sec_1}.
-It is important to note, however, that weaker models, and in particular GPT-3.5, are more prone to ``hallucinations''.
-For example, we observed instances where the model misinterpreted the optimization objective, mistakenly assuming that higher objective values were always preferable.
+It is important to note that, despite the consistent performance, weaker models and in particular GPT-3.5 occasionally misinterpreted the optimization objective, mistakenly assuming that higher values were preferable.